When Can You Sue for Emotional Distress

 The Connecticut Supreme Court upheld the trial judge’s refusal to dismiss the claim.
 The court noted the prevailing view that a mother and fetus are physically and emotionally inseparable before birth.
 Thus, any physical injury to the child during birth is also a physical injury to the mother, making both joint victims of potential medical malpractice.
 The court’s focus was specifically on the mother’s claim of emotional distress due to her child’s injuries.

-Emotional Distress Verdicts and Settlements
+Emotional Distress Settlement Amounts and Jury Payouts

 Below are summaries of verdicts and settlements from emotional distress cases won involving claims for intentional or negligent infliction of emotional distress.
 Keep in mind that intentional or negligent infliction of emotional distress is rarely asserted as a standalone claim in a lawsuit.
 It is more often included as an additional claim in connection with other intentional tort claims, such as wrongful termination or false imprisonment.